Settlement services - South Korea

 New issues settlement

-Settlement of shares that are received from an Initial Public Offering (IPO) does not occur in a RVP environment, because the cash payment date usually comes after the subscription date (i.e. 3-5 days after the subscription date).
-Therefore, customers that intend to subscribe for such shares and settle the transaction via Clearstream Banking must take the following steps:
+Settlement of shares that are received from an Initial Public Offering (IPO) does not occur in an RVP environment, because the cash payment date usually comes after the subscription date (i.e. 3-5 days after the subscription date).
+Therefore, clients that intend to subscribe for such shares and settle the transaction via Clearstream Banking must take the following steps:

-Customers shall send a MT540 (receive free of payment settlement instruction) with “Immediate Release” flag by 19:00 CET by subscription date -2. - Cash settlement
+Clients shall send a MT540 (receive free of payment settlement instruction) with “Immediate Release” flag by 19:00 CET by subscription date -2.

-Customers shall send the SWIFT MT599 FX order below, where VD = FX value date.
+Clients shall send the Swift MT599 FX order below, where VD = FX value date.
 This is to ensure that cash payment to the broker can be executed on VD+1.

 ATTN: PPC